For almost two decades, homeowners looking to go solar have had at least one big helping hand: the Residential Clean Energy Tax Credit.

 Any costs incurred during the installation of the solar power system can be included in the tax credit.
 These include components such as mounting equipment, batteries, and wires, as well as related costs such as labor, assembly, and inspection

-One thing to note about the IRS solar tax credit is that it is a non-refundable tax credit.
+Again, the federal solar tax credit is a non-refundable tax credit.
 However, this does not mean you will miss out on its full benefits if you have a small tax liability.

 Can solar tax credit refunds carry over?